asquest/TestSwiftUIComponents/README.md

 ## About App

 The TestSwiftUICompnents is a app that uses Swift UI and Combine to load the UI.
 It fetches data from a url and load data into a List.
 It loads images lazily and keeps the app as fluid as possible.
 On tap of a List item the user navigates to the details screen where a image or video is shown.
 The app should have functionality of sharing content through mail or sms or chat messengers.
+There will be a sorting mechanism to sort data by name or date.
 The app basically consists of two screens.
+Summary screen and detail screen.

 ## Features